 Whichever type of depression you are experiencing, it can be understood and treated.

-When you are depressed the chemicals in your brain and body don't work properly.
-Endorphins, which give you that wonderful content, satisfied feeling are not being released.
-Doing something simple like going for a walk helps get these chemicals working again.
-Even if going for a walk is the last thing you feel like doing.
+While these simple things won't cure depression on their own, they are ways to begin to start interrupting it.
+When you are depressed, the chemicals in your brain and body don't work properly.
+Dopamine and serotonin levels are low, and endorphins, which give you that wonderful content, satisfied feeling are not being released.
+Doing small simple things like going for a walk or spending time with others are the first steps to recovering and getting these neurotransmitters in balance again.
+Even if being social or going for a walk is the last thing you feel like doing.

 2. Practice Mindfulness.